Dress for success

 - Water-resistant pants - insulated wind pants

-- Moisture wicking socks - bring an extra pair and remember, not cotton
+- Moisture wicking socks - bring an extra pair for day two and remember, not cotton

 - Jacket / parka - water-resistant is best